simonlipson/machine_learning/README.md

 ## AFL Brownlow Medal Predictor
 ![](https://cdn4.theroar.com.au/wp-content/uploads/2012/09/Brownlow-Medal-415x285.jpg)

+_Disclaimer:_ I do not endorse betting of any kind.
+This project is not intended to assist me make lots of money, but more a fun way to see if I could beat the system.
+Enjoy!

 Australian Rules Football is a fantastic game to watch and a brilliant sport to predict.
 Each year, one player is awarded the Brownlow Medal (the MVP of the season).
 After each game, the on-field referees decide which player should receive one-vote, two-votes and three-votes.
 At the end of the season, all of those votes are tallied and the player with the most wins the medal.
 This of course draws a lot of betting and speculation to determine who will win the medal.
 And thus, the problem: